arviteri/Footing/README.md

 # Requirements

 Requirements for developing REST APIs with Footing include...
-- MySQL database (used for application data).
+- 1 MongoDB database used for application data.
-- MongoDB database (used for managing sessions).
+- 1 MongoDB database used for managing sessions.
 - Node.js ( >= v8.11.1, it's recommended to be used with v10.15.1)

 __Disclaimer:__ Integration tests have been tested for Node.js  v10.15.3.
 The project was originally developed using Node.js v8.11.1; however, the integration tests will fail on v8.11.1 due to the version of npm package `supertest` that v8.11.1 uses.
 That specific version of `supertest` has an issue making requests and receiving responses that include more than one cookie.